Cool Things Vancouverites Do

 1. Dine with Fewer Tables, More Views

-Un-creatively-named Sunset Beach has the best table in town for dinner with a view.
-Except there are no tables—just sand, grass, or logs.
+There's just sand, grass, and logs.
 But there's plenty of space for you to plop down, people watch and eat take-out while the sun goes down over the ocean's horizon with the Coast Mountains on the right and the city on the left.

-Here are some suggestions on what to eat:
+Here are some suggestions on what to eat for your picnic:

 - Brown rice sushi from Shizen Ya – Sushi is perfect picnic food because it's easy to eat and tastes good at room temperature.